utsavll0/calorieApp_server/README.md

 - [Main Functions](https://github.com/rishi2019194/calorieApp/wiki/Main-Functions-for-BurnOut)

 ## Future Scope
-1. Continuous User Feedback and Improvement: Implement a feedback system to gather user opinions and suggestions.
-Regularly update the app based on user feedback to address issues, introduce new features, and enhance overall usability.
+**1. Continuous User Feedback and Improvement:** Implement a feedback system to gather user opinions and suggestions.
+Regularly update the app based on user feedback to address issues, introduce new features, and enhance overall usability.<br>
-2. Accessibility Features: Ensure the application is accessible to a diverse user base, including those with disabilities.
-Consider features such as voice-guided navigation, screen reader compatibility, and other accessibility enhancements.
+**2. Accessibility Features:** Ensure the application is accessible to a diverse user base, including those with disabilities.
+Consider features such as voice-guided navigation, screen reader compatibility, and other accessibility enhancements.<br>
-3. Integration with Social Media Platforms: Enhance the social connectivity aspect by allowing users to share their achievements, workout routines, and progress on popular social media platforms.
-This could foster a sense of community and encouragement among users.
+**3. Integration with Social Media Platforms:** Enhance the social connectivity aspect by allowing users to share their achievements, workout routines, and progress on popular social media platforms.
+This could foster a sense of community and encouragement among users.<br>
-4. Meal Planning and Recipe Suggestions: Extend the app to include features for meal planning and recipe suggestions based on users' dietary preferences and fitness goals.
-This could involve partnering with nutritionists or using existing databases for food information.
+**4. Meal Planning and Recipe Suggestions:** Extend the app to include features for meal planning and recipe suggestions based on users' dietary preferences and fitness goals.
+This could involve partnering with nutritionists or using existing databases for food information.<br>
-5. Gamification Features: Introduce gamification elements to make the app more engaging.
+**5. Gamification Features:** Introduce gamification elements to make the app more engaging.
 Incorporate challenges, achievements, and rewards to motivate users and create a sense of accomplishment.

 ## Contribute to the Project!